Bayesian estimation of nonlinear Hawkes process: Introduction

-To the best of our knowledge, the estimation of the parameters of nonlinear Hawkes processes $\nu =(\nu_k)_k, \: h=(h_{lk})_{l,k=1}^K, \: \delta$ - as well as additional parameters of the link functions $(\phi_k)_k$ has not been theoretically analysed, neither in the frequentist nor in the Bayesian frameworks.
+To the best of our knowledge, the estimation of the parameters of nonlinear Hawkes processes $\nu =(\nu_k)_k, \: h=(h_{lk})_{l,k=1}^K, \: \delta = (\delta_{lk})_{l,k=1}^K$ - as well as additional parameters of the link functions $(\phi_k)_k$ has not been theoretically analysed, neither in the frequentist nor in the Bayesian frameworks.
 In the nonparametric setting, the existing results apply to linear Hawkes processes for the estimation of $(\nu, h)$ \cite{donnet18} and for the estimation of the connectivity graph $\delta$ \cite{Hansen:Reynaud:Rivoirard, Chen2017}.
-In the nonlinear model, \cite{chen17b} only study the estimation of the cross-covariances of the process, and \cite{wang2016isotonic} estimate a piecewise-constant link function assuming a parametric form on the interaction functions.
+In the nonlinear model, \cite{chen17b} study the estimation of the cross-covariances of the process, and \cite{wang2016isotonic} estimate a piecewise-constant link function assuming a parametric form on the interaction functions.

-Therefore, in this work, we consider the problem of estimating the parameters $\nu =(\nu_k)_k, \: h=(h_{lk})_{l,k=1}^K, \: \delta$ and additional parameters of the nonlinear functions $(\phi_k)_k$.
-We consider a Bayesian framework where the parameters have a prior distribution, say $\Pi$.
-Our aim is to study posterior concentration rates in such models.
-More precisely, we wish to determine $\epsilon_T = o(1)$ and conditions on the true generating process and on $\Pi$ such that
+In this work, we analyse the theoretical properties of Bayesian methods for estimating $\nu$, $h$, $\delta$ and additional parameters of the nonlinear functions $(\phi_k)_k$.
+We consider a prior distribution on the parameters, say $\Pi$, and our aim is to study posterior concentration rates in such models.
+More precisely, we wish to determine $\epsilon_T = o(1)$ and conditions on the model and on $\Pi$ such that

-where $f$ represents the whole parameter, $d(.,.)$ is some loss function on $f$ and $\Pi(.| N)$ denotes the posterior distribution given an observation of the process on $[0,T]$.
-In particular, a consequence of such results is the construction of estimators on $\nu, h$ which converge in the frequentist sense at the rate $\epsilon_T$ together with the construction of a consistent estimator of the connectivity graph $\delta$, see Section \ref{sec:post_consistency}.
+where $f = (\nu, h)$, $d(.,.)$ is some loss function on the parameter space, and $\Pi(.| N)$ denotes the posterior distribution given an observation of the process on $[0,T]$. \ds{In the last equation, we assume that the data $N$ is generated by a Hawkes process with \emph{true parameter}$f_0$, and we denote ${\mathbb P}_{f_0}$ its generating distribution and $\E_{f_0}$ the associated expectation.} In particular, a consequence of such result is the construction of estimators on $\nu, h$ which converge in the frequentist sense at the rate $\epsilon_T$. \ds{We also obtain posterior consistency results on the graph parameter $\delta$, and construct a consistent risk-minimising estimator.}